-Rio Tinto and Dominion Diamond Mines have revealed "The Diavik Stars of the Arctic".
+Diavik Diamond Mine has revealed the Diavik Stars of the Arctic.
 They are three exceptional stones; a 177.71 carats white gem diamond (Vega); a 59.1-carat white gem quality rough diamond (Altair); and a 24.82 carat fancy yellow diamond (Capella).
-These, along with other stones greater than 10.8 carats, were sold by special tender.
+These along with other stones greater than 10.8 carats were sold by special tender.